cmartinezgom/cmartinezgom.github.io/index.md

 - Selected for the Stimulation of Mathematical Talent Project (ESTALMAT CyL).

+- Participation in several academic tournaments, mainly in mathematics, physics and grammar.

 - Several Gamedev Courses, focused on Unreal Engine, Unity, Gamification and more.

 <div style="text-align: center;">